vereis/wacko/README.md

 # wacko
 Wacko is another Erlang web framework built ontop of Psycho which you can find [here](https://github.com/gar1t/psycho).

-As of now, and probably forever, Wacko should not be used for anything serious.
-Wacko is just the result of me playing around with Psycho and wanting to build an extremely simplistic yet flexible web framework.
+Wacko is not a piece of software made to be used for anything serious and is the result of playing around and experimentation.

 ## Current Features
 As of now, there the bare minimum of features have been implemented: